-(1) When an application nears the top of a waiting list for housing in a program at an LHA, the LHA shall require the applicant to provide the LHA access to reliable and reasonably obtainable documentation verifying the accuracy of information appearing on the application form or otherwise necessary for the LHA's final determination of the applicant's Preference, eligibility and qualification.
-If the LHA is unable to verify the information that was provided in the application within ten business days of the LHA's request for verification, then the LHA may make an offer of housing to the applicant appearing next on the waiting list for whom it has obtained fully verified information.
-If an LHA determines that the criteria for Preference, eligibility or qualification is not met, then the LHA shall deny the applicant's Preference, eligibility or qualification and inform the applicant of the right to appeal the determination pursuant to 760 CMR 5.13.
-Any grant or denial of a Preference, or determination of ineligibility or disqualification, that is made by an LHA shall only affect the application on that LHA's waiting list for the program for which the applicant is being considered at that LHA.
+(1) Verification of Local Resident Preference.
+In accordance with 760 CMR 5.05(4)(a), upon a claim by an applicant of Local Resident preference, the LHA or CSO, as applicable, shall request the applicant provide access to reliable and reasonably obtainable documentation verifying the accuracy of information provided by applicant in connection with applicant’s Local Resident preference claim.

+(2) Verification of Veteran Preference.
+In accordance with 760 CMR 5.05(4)(b), upon a claim by an applicant of Veteran Preference, the LHA or CSO, as applicable, shall request the applicant provide access to reliable and reasonably obtainable documentation verifying the accuracy of information provided by applicant in connection with applicant’s Veteran preference claim.

+(3) Verification of Priority.
+In accordance with 760 CMR 5.05(4)(c), upon a claim by an applicant of a priority, the CSO shall request the applicant provide access to reliable and reasonably obtainable documentation verifying the accuracy of information provided by applicant in connection with applicant’s priority claim.

+(4) Verification of Eligibility and Qualification.
+In accordance with 760 CMR 5.05(4)(d), the LHA shall request the applicant provide access to reliable and reasonably obtainable documentation verifying the accuracy of information provided by applicant on applicant’s application.
+Timelines for responses and completing verification of eligibility and qualification shall be in accordance with guidance issued by EOHLC.
+Such reliable and reasonably obtainable documentation includes the following:

+Landlord Verification.
+The LHA shall require an applicant to provide the names and current addresses of all landlords (or housing providers) for applicant during the period three years prior to the date of the LHA’s eligibility and qualifications screening request through the date of the final determination.

+If, after request, the LHA has failed to receive a reference from a landlord (or housing provider) it shall notify applicant of nonreceipt, and the LHA shall request that applicant use best efforts to cause the landlord (or housing provider) to submit the reference to the LHA.
+In the event the applicant uses best efforts but is unsuccessful, the applicant shall cooperate with the LHA in securing information from other sources about the tenancy.

+(b) Criminal Offender and Sex Offender Verification.
+The LHA shall check Criminal Offender Record Information and Sex Offender Registration Information and make reasonable efforts to check available records of out-of-state criminal convictions.

-(2) Income of applicants shall be verified by the procedure specified for rent determination.
-If the LHA has verified any information when making a preliminary determination of eligibility for the applicant, and that information is more than 90 days old, the LHA shall reverify such information on its final determination of eligibility and qualification.
+(c) Income Verification.
+Income of applicants shall be verified by the procedure specified for rent determination contained in 760 CMR 6.04.
+Information relied upon in verifying applicant’s income shall not be more than 90 days old.
 Nonreceipt of requested documentation, without good cause established by applicant, shall be cause for determining applicant unqualified.

-(3) The LHA shall require an applicant to provide the names and current addresses of all landlords (or housing providers) for applicant and household members during the period five years prior to application through the date of the final determination.

-If, after request the LHA has failed to receive a reference from a landlord (or housing provider) it shall notify applicant of nonreceipt, and the LHA shall request that applicant use his or her best efforts to cause the landlord (or housing provider) to submit the reference to the LHA.
-In the event the applicant uses his or her best efforts but is unsuccessful, the applicant shall cooperate with the LHA in securing information from other sources about the tenancy.
-Nonreceipt of a reference from a landlord (or housing provider) shall be cause for determining an applicant unqualified, unless the applicant can show that he or she has used best efforts to secure the reference and that he or she has complied with reasonable requests for cooperation in securing other information.

-(4) In determining qualification the LHA shall check Criminal Offender Record Information and Sex Offender Registration Information and make reasonable efforts to check available records of out-of-state criminal convictions.
-The LHA may also check: public records; other sources of public information; credit reports; and other reliable sources.
-The LHA may also make a home visit, which shall be scheduled reasonably in advance.
-Observations by the person making such a visit shall be promptly reduced to writing and placed in the applicant's file.

-(5) Information regarding eligibility or qualification may be obtained by the LHA from interviews with the applicant and with others, from telephone conversations, letters, or other documents, and from other oral or written materials.
-All such information received shall be recorded in the applicant's file, including the date of its receipt, the identity of the source, and the person receiving the information.
+(d) Other Verification.
+The LHA may, but is not required to, also check public records, other sources of public information, and other reliable sources.
+Information regarding eligibility and qualification may be obtained by the LHA from interviews with the applicant and with others, from telephone conversations, letters, or other documents, and from other oral or written materials.
+All such information received shall be recorded in the applicant’s file in the Statewide Online Application System, including the date of its receipt, the identity of the source, and the person receiving the information.